bashikr/text2xml/README.md

 ### Text2XML

-To be able to use this tool a modern version of Node js has to be installed on the machine.
-The program takes a user input in the terminal which is a file name.
-It then checks if the file is found in the directory and of correct format.
-After that does a basic validation of the text file.
+To be able to use this tool a modern version of Node js has to be installed on your machine.
+The program takes a user input from the terminal which is a file name.
+It then checks if the file is found in the directory and if it is of a correct format.
+After that it does a basic validation of the text file.

 ### About the text file:

-file format should be as follows:
+The file format should be as follows:

 ```
 P|first name|last name